vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 Shell Latency
 -------------

 When testing new features or workflows, DeepCell Kiosk developers will often find themselves using the built-in terminal inside the Kiosk.
 (Accessible via the Kiosk's main menu as the "Shell" option.)
 This is a standard ``bash`` shell and should be familiar to most developers.
-If you are using one of the :ref:`advanced Kiosk deployment workflows <Getting Started:Cloud-Based Jumpbox Workflow>` (which increases shell latency slightly), you should avoid printing unknown and potentially large amounts of text to the screen.
+If you are using one of the :ref:`advanced Kiosk deployment workflows<GETTING_STARTED:Cloud-Based Jumpbox Workflow>` (which increases shell latency slightly), you should avoid printing unknown and potentially large amounts of text to the screen.

 This usually only comes up in the context of logs.
 To prevent this issue, we recommend the following: